Eileach an Naoimh

 Monastic life on Eileach an Naoimh would have been similar to that on Iona in the AD 500s, with a cluster of communal buildings enclosed by a ditch or stockade, with an adjoining burial ground.

-Other remains on the island are more difficult to interpret.
-They include a curious underground cell and a small chapel.
+Other remains on the island include a curious underground cell, a small chapel and, from the later agriculturla period, a kiln and a barn.